bkerley/bryceblog/_drafts/animal-crossing-new-horizons.md

 long walks with a camera.
 This kind of changed my relationship to the game, specifically on how I chose to suspend my disbelief.

 Suspension of disbelief is important to me.
-It makes the last warthog run in Halo more exciting when you have it, and it just ruins that last Avengers movie when the green man vs. purple man punching fight just destroys it for you.
+It makes the last Warthog run in Halo more exciting when you have it, and it just ruins that last Avengers movie when the green man vs. purple man punching fight just destroys it for you.
 I've found that even though I always find my mind